Khairahani

+A view of the Mahendra Highway (East-West Highway) during sunrise in Khairahani, Eastern Chitwan.

 Khairahani is a municipality in the Chitwan District of Bagmati Province, southern Nepal.
 The municipality was established on 8 May 2014 by merging the former Village Development Committees (VDCs) of Khairahani, Kumroj, and Chainpur.

 According to the 2011 Nepal census, Khairahani Municipality had a population of 56,925 people.

 Demographics

 At the time of the 2011 Nepal census, Khairahani Municipality had a population of 56,925.

 Language

 The most commonly spoken first languages were: